andrewmosesdrive/andrewmosesdrive/README.md

 ### Hi there 👋 I'm Andrew Moses.

-I am a Full Stack Developer specializing in the MERN stack.
+I'm a Software Engineer specializing in the MERN stack.
 I'm a big fan of JavaScript, solving puzzles, and helping others in their coding journey.

 ---